MicrosoftDocs/sql-docs/docs/t-sql/statements/merge-transact-sql.md

 > In Azure Synapse Analytics the MERGE command, currently in preview, may, under certain conditions, leave the target table in an inconsistent state, with rows placed in the wrong distribution, causing later queries to return wrong results in some cases.
 This problem may happen when these two conditions are met:
 >
 > - The MERGE T-SQL statement was executed on a HASH distributed TARGET table in Azure Synapse SQL database AND
-> - The TARGET table of the merge has secondary indices or a UNIQUE constraint.
+> - The TARGET table of the MERGE has secondary indices or a UNIQUE constraint.
 >
 > The problem has been fixed in Synapse SQL version ***10.0.15563.0*** and higher.
 > - To check, connect to the Synapse SQL database via SQL Server Management Studio (SSMS) and run ```SELECT @@VERSION```.
 If the fix has not been applied, manually pause and resume your Synapse SQL pool to get the fix.